vidjil/vidjil/doc/vidjil-algo.md

 The `--cluster-epsilon` option triggers an automatic clustering using the [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN) algorithm (Ester and al., 1996).
 Using `--cluster-epsilon 5` usually clusters reads within a distance of 1 mismatch (default score being +1 for a match and -4 for a mismatch).
-With that option, more distant reads with also be clustered as soon there are more than 10 reads within the distance threshold.
+With that option, more distant reads will also be clustered as soon there are more than 10 reads within the distance threshold.
 This behaviour can be controlled with the `-cluster-N` option.